rtansf/quantum/README.md

 desired results especially when querying very large data sets.

 Quantum was created to address the problems above.
 It leverages data-streaming and in-memory caching to produce aggregated time-series data that can be queried in O(1) time complexity.
-Quantum consists of a multi-dimensional aggregation engine and a simple query language called QQL.
+Quantum consists of a multi-dimensional aggregation engine and a query language called QL.

-<h3>Example</h3>
+<h3>Simple Example</h3>

 Suppose we have purchase transaction records like so collected over a time period.
-For this example, the records are stored in transactions.csv (in real-world usage, the data would be continuously streamed).
+For this example, the records are stored in transactions.csv (in real-world usage, the records might be streamed).

 |DateTime|CustomerId|ProductId|Quantity|TotalPrice|
 |------- |----------|---------|--------|----------|